 Know that I will respect your decision in this.
 Refuse and I will leave you to the end you have found.
 Permit me, and I will aid you.
 I will be your shield and your weapon.
 I will see you to your purpose, Anders.

 Will you stop saying that?
 I don't believe in purpose.
 Neither should you.
 Especially not you – you're always telling us to be change, like it's everyone's choice where they stand.
 You think "purpose" allows for that?
 All that word means is that you think some silent god has this grand scheme for all things, and we're powerless – powerless – to control it.
 It means we can't choose our—

 You deliberately misunderstand me.
 But I know you hear what I have to say.

 I know you, Justice.
-I think I do, at least – but you forget I know magic and what it means to me.
-I know the nature of spirits – what you want, what you might want.
-You've lost your hold here.
-You claim you aren't prey to the greed of your cousins – but here you are, following me?
-What should a mage think of 'offers' like this?
+I think I do, at least.
+But you forget I know magic and what it means to me.
+I know the nature of spirits.
+You've lost your hold here – and you claim you aren't like your cousins – but here you are, following me?
+What should a mage think of offers like this?
 You say these things so I'll listen.
-You say these things so you can get a foothold, use me for you—
+You say these things so you can get a foothold.
+So you can—

 I will not lie to you.
 Your world is beautiful.
 I would very much like to stay.
 But it does not mean I have lied.
-Those like me never need or abide by a lie.
-Do not compare me to a demon, mage.
-You only embarrass yourself.
+I will change you.
+But I will not keep you, as they have.

 Is this forever?